-The island of Vanua Balavu is in the Northern Lau, with its main attraction the striking Bay of Islands.
+The island of Vanua Balavu is in the Northern Lau Group, with its main attraction the striking Bay of Islands.
 Weathered mushroom-like islands are scalloped at sea level from the tide and rise from a turquoise sea.
 With a small airstrip serviced by Fiji Airways and three small villages, the main visitors to Vanua Balavu are cruising yachties.
 Sheltered anchorages in all weather, clear waters filled with coral outcrops and interesting seascapes make it the sort of far-flung destination many aspire to visit.

 Ships Sound is a popular anchorage as it’s an almost land-locked cove with a number of limestone pinnacles standing sentinel on one side.
 It’s a wonderful spot if you’re lucky enough to have it all to yourself, as we did in some of the photos above.
 Though we’ve also seen as many as five yachts moored fairly tightly together.
 There are actually plenty of anchorages throughout the northern bays, creating amply opportunity to have a bay entirely to yourself.

 In the Southern Lau Group is Fulaga Island (also spelt Vulaga), which is actually a lagoon surrounded by fringing reef dotted with islands.
 Inside the lagoon the water is the colour of turquoise, the beach sand’s a dazzling white and coconut palms line the shore.
 Three villages are home to approx 100 residents whose uncomplicated lives revolve around the rising tide and setting sun.
 Food is harvested from the sea and the land depending upon the seasons.
 Cruising boat owners are welcomed into Mauna-thaki village through a shared hosting system which sees each yacht crew assigned a host family.